BlockchainCommons/Gordian-Developer-Community/meetings/2022/08-17/transcript.md

 So it's a way of future-proofing an MVP.

-So we've kind of done this with some cryptographic choices for the MVA for Gordian.
+So we've kind of done this with some cryptographic choices for the MVA for gordian.

-One of the things that we're doing is we're trying to combine carefully chosen cryptographic things in groups, which is very similar to Cypher Suites in TLS.
+one of the things that we're doing is we're trying to combine carefully chosen cryptographic things in groups, which is very similar to Cypher Suites in TLS.

 If you know my work in there, that's a lot of the reason why we did it there.